Perspective | From fury to serenity: Inside the eyewall and eye of Hurricane Sally in Alabama

 An overnight inspection of the damage

-The parking lot had become a veritable lake itself, with water more than a foot high after 20 inches of rain.
+The parking lot had become a veritable lake, with water more than a foot high after 20 inches of rain.
 Multiple vehicles were flooded, water up to the driver’s seats.
 I was three miles inland, but I watched as shrimp swam by on the sidewalk.
 The floodwaters were littered with shrapnel and roofing shingles.

 It wasn’t long before I discovered the source of the clamor that awoke me — a 40-foot tree had been uprooted outside my window, a ball of roots greeting me at eye level.
 Another 14-inch-thick tree trunk nearby was snapped.
 One of the hotel’s doors had been ripped from the wall and thrown inside the building, while the other had been shattered by flying debris.

 Some of the floodwaters in the parking lot began to subside after about 90 minutes in the eye.
 The air smelled fresh, as if cleansed by a summer downpour.
-I glanced at my phone’s radar display — the eye would linger overhead through sunrise, but a second burst of winds, not quite as strong as the burst, would accompany the back side.
+I glanced at my phone’s radar display — the eye would linger overhead through sunrise, but a second burst of winds, not quite as strong, would accompany the back side.

-For the time being, I stood outside, wondering what was happening a block, a mile, or 10 miles away — how other people had fared riding out the storm, and what the road to recovery would like for them.
+For the time being, I stood outside, wondering what was happening a block, a mile or 10 miles away — how other people had fared riding out the storm and what the road to recovery would look like for them.

 I glanced at the sky, unsuccessfully searching for stars through the veil of overcast as crickets chirped nearby.